-(a) Reflects the decrease in cash for cash consideration for acquisition financing and debt repayment (\$237.8 million) and acquisition costs (\$31.8 million)

-(b) Reflects adjustments to record acquired assets at estimated acquisition date fair values and reflect the excess of the fair value of net tangible and intangible assets acquired over acquisition cost (see note 5)

-(c) Reflects the pay down or assumption of existing Seajacks debt by Eneti
+- (a) Reflects the decrease in cash for cash consideration for acquisition financing and debt repayment (\$237.8 million) and acquisition costs (\$31.8 million) - (b) Reflects adjustments to record acquired assets at estimated acquisition date fair values and reflect the excess of the fair value of net tangible and intangible assets acquired over acquisition cost (see note 5) - (c) Reflects the pay down or assumption of existing Seajacks debt by Eneti

-(d) Reflects the issuance of \$70.7 million of redeemable notes in exchange for shareholder loan

-(e) Reflects the issuance of 700,000 preferred shares to partially finance the Acquisition

-(f) Reflect the issuance of approximately 7.5 million common shares to partially finance the Acquisition

-(g) To eliminate the shareholder equity accounts of Seajacks (\$303.8 million)

-(h) Reflects lower depreciation expense following fair value adjustments to property, plant and equipment

-(i) Reflects non-recurring acquisition costs being fully reflected in the combined statements of operations for the fiscal year ended December 31, 2020 and relating to compensation (\$38.4 million for the combined statement of operations for the fiscal year ended December 31, 2020), consulting and financing fees (\$12.1 million for the combined statement of operations for the fiscal year ended December 31, 2020 and \$1.4 million for the combined statement of operations for the fiscal year ended December 31, 2020 and \$1.4 million for the combined statement of operations for the fiscal year ended December 31, 2020 and \$1.4 million for the combined statement of operations for the fiscal year ended December 31, 2020 and \$1.4 million for the combined statement of operations for the fiscal year ended December 31, 2020 and \$1.4 million for the combined statement of operations for the fiscal year ended December 31, 2020 and \$1.4 million for the combined statement of operations for the fiscal year ended December 31, 2020 and \$1.4 million for the combined statement of operations for the fiscal year ended December 31, 2020 and \$1.4 million for the combined statement of operations for the six months ended June 30, 2021)
+- (d) Reflects the issuance of \$70.7 million of redeemable notes in exchange for shareholder loan - (e) Reflects the issuance of 700,000 preferred shares to partially finance the Acquisition - (f) Reflect the issuance of approximately 7.5 million common shares to partially finance the Acquisition - (g) To eliminate the shareholder equity accounts of Seajacks (\$303.8 million) - (h) Reflects lower depreciation expense following fair value adjustments to property, plant and equipment - (i) Reflects non-recurring acquisition costs being fully reflected in the combined statements of operations for the fiscal year ended December 31, 2020 and relating to compensation (\$38.4 million for the combined statement of operations for the fiscal year ended December 31, 2020), consulting and financing fees (\$12.1 million for the combined statement of operations for the fiscal year ended December 31, 2020 and \$1.4 million for the combined statement of operations for the six months ended June 30, 2021) - (j) Reflects the reversal of intangible amortization costs following fair value analysis determination of indefinite life - (k) Reflects the removal of non-recurring items (i.e. impairment of property, plant and equipment and goodwill impairment) from the six month period combined statements of operations ended June 30, 2021 as these items are already reflected in the results of operations for Seajacks for the year ended March 31, 2021. - (l) Reflects dividend distribution to preferred stock as if they had been issued on January 1, 2020 - (m) Reflects accrual of transaction costs not yet paid - (n) Reflects management's preliminary estimate that the fair value of the net assets and liabilities acquired is greater than the purchase price and the related recognition of bargain purchase gain (see Note 5) in net income (\$94.5 million), which is non-recurring in nature. - (o) Reflects lower interest costs from lower debt levels following Acquisition - (p) Seajacks has a history of tax losses and therefore recognition of deferred tax assets is limited to the amount that will more likely than not be recoverable and utilized in a foreseeable future to settle probable tax benefits.

-(j) Reflects the reversal of intangible amortization costs following fair value analysis determination of indefinite life

-(k) Reflects the removal of non-recurring items (i.e. impairment of property, plant and equipment and goodwill impairment) from the six month period combined statements of operations ended June 30, 2021 as these items are already reflected in the results of operations for Seajacks for the year ended March 31, 2021.

-(1) Reflects dividend distribution to preferred stock as if they had been issued on January 1, 2020

-(m) Reflects accrual of transaction costs not yet paid

-(n) Reflects management's preliminary estimate that the fair value of the net assets and liabilities acquired is greater than the purchase price and the related recognition of bargain purchase gain (see Note 5) in net income (\$94.5 million), which is non-recurring in nature.

-(o) Reflects lower interest costs from lower debt levels following Acquisition

-(p) Seajacks has a history of tax losses and therefore recognition of deferred tax assets is limited to the amount that will more likely than not be recoverable and utilized in a foreseeable future to settle probable tax benefits.
 As of June 30, 2021, such recoverability was mainly assessed based on the existence of firm signed contracts, which will generate firm revenue over a known horizon of 2-3 years.
-A valuation allowance of \$82.5 million has been recorded against deferred tax assets that will not more likely than not be realizable, including deferred tax assets on pro forma adjustments.
+A valuation allowance of \$82,5 million has been recorded against deferred tax assets that will not more likely than not be realizable, including deferred tax assets on pro forma adjustments.
 This valuation is subject to adjustment if, based upon its evaluation, there is a change in the amount of deferred tax assets that are deemed more-likely-than-not to be realized.